-Today begins with a guided sightseeing tour that shows you the graves of American heroes, including those of John F. Kennedy and his brother Robert, in beautiful Arlington Cemetery.
+Today begins with a guided sightseeing tour that shows you the graves of American heroes, including those of John F. Kennedy and his brother Robert, in beautiful ARLINGTON CEMETERY.
 Your guided tour of the capital continues, with photo stops at Capitol Hill and the White House, and visits to the Lincoln and Vietnam Memorials.
-Afterward, cross the Mason-Dixon Line into Pennsylvania for a guided visit to the hallowed GETTYSBURG BATTLEFIELD, site of the decisive Civil War campaign and where Abraham Lincoln delivered his immortal Gettysburg Address in November 1863.
+Afterward, cross the Mason-Dixon Line into Pennsylvania, and visit the Gettysburg National Military Park MUSEUM AND VISITOR CENTER.
 Tonight, we offer an optional outing to a local restaurant to enjoy the flavor of the area.

 Day 3 GETTYSBURG–HARPERS FERRY–SHENANDOAH NATIONAL PARK

-Head for HARPERS FERRY HISTORIC NATIONAL PARK, where, in 1859, John Brown made his ill-fated raid on the U.S. Arsenal.
+This morning enjoy a guided visit to the hallowed GETTYSBURG BATTLEFIELD, site of the decisive Civil War campaign and where Abraham Lincoln delivered his immortal Gettysburg Address in November 1863.
+Afterward, head for HARPERS FERRY HISTORIC NATIONAL PARK, where, in 1859, John Brown made his ill-fated raid on the U.S. Arsenal.
+The park shares 2,178 miles of the Appalachian National Scenic Trail.
+Take free time to hike a portion of the trail to historic Jefferson Rock to enjoy extraordinary scenery.
 En route to Shenandoah, crest the Blue Ridge Mountains for magnificent vistas of the Shenandoah Valley.
 Overnight in SHENANDOAH NATIONAL PARK.

 Day 4 SHENANDOAH NATIONAL PARK–NEW RIVER GORGE–BECKLEY